 A beautiful waterfall of crystal water welcome you in this marvelous place which can only be visited in certain season of the year as in times of drought, the waterfall is like it doesn’t exist.
 Ideal to take a bath and enjoy the nature that surround the place.

-EAT FRIED FISH BY THE SHORE OF THE SEA.
+EAT FRIED FISH ON THE SHORE OF THE SEA

 Typical Caribbean dish consisting of fried fish (mojarra or red snapper preferably) accompanied by a delicious and sweet coconut arugula, green banana, salad and a rich natural juice with ice for heat.